 This chapter is based on interviews specifically focusing on aspects of interaction as well as treatment narratives that bring out the struggle for seeking care and relief from suffering that people undergo.
 It is important to read the perceptions here within the context of a larger striving for dignity in life outlined in chapter three.
 Discrimination and exploitation due to a context of feudal caste and gender systems is contested by the women from the Dalit community in their lives through a consciousness of equality and humanhood.
-They are conscious of their identity as women and as Dalits as these are the forces which they battle with, for survival at the level of are interacting elements .
-Further the ecological background, cultural, economic and social setting and political spectrum are also included.(Banerji, 1982) The National Tuberculosis Institute study on awareness and behaviour of TB cases (Banerji & Andersen '63)
+They are conscious of their identity as women and as Dalits as these are the forces which they battle with, for survival at the level of are interacting elements.
+Further the ecological background, cultural, economic and social setting and political spectrum are also included (Banerji, 1982)